dfs-with-r/msf2/README.md

 ```

 ## Usage
 To start, make sure you have set the following environment variable set on your computer.
 You need to sign up for an account at [MySportsFeeds](https://www.mysportsfeeds.com) then create an API key.
 Once you have this key, use the `add_key()` in this package to help show you what to do with it.
+For example, if your key was *xxxyyyzzz* you would do the following:

 ```R
 add_key("xxxyyyzzz")